Develop sharper lawyers.

-Real-time argument practice, without the partner time sink.
+Real-time reasoning practice, without the partner time sink.

 Soapbox builds the persuasion, judgment, and on-your-feet thinking your firm needs — through live, human reasoning, long considered one of the most effective ways to develop skill.
+It works across the practice: any area where associates need to argue, advise, negotiate, or counsel.
 Practice that once took a partner's time is now scalable through our AI-supported platform for assigning, running, and assessing live sessions.

 Why Soapbox?